ianmiell/history-service/README.md

 If you are on a Mac, you may want to `brew install bash` to get a later version.

-- socat
+- `socat`

 http://www.dest-unreach.org/socat/

-Available on most package managers
+Available on most package managers.